 Governors are appointed to make decisions about how the school is run.
 They help decide what is taught, appoint staff, set standards of behaviour and monitor standards of achievement.
-Some governors are parents or members of staff, community governors or a Local Authority appointed Governor.
+Governors are parents or members of staff, community governors or Local Authority appointed Governors.
 They meet once a term as a full governing body and sit on a number of committees.